osm-fr/osmose-backend/docker/README.md

 https://github.com/osm-fr/osmose-frontend/tree/master/docker

-To upload the results of the analysis to the frontend use:
+To upload the results of the analysis to the frontend, use:
 ```
 docker-compose -f docker-compose.yml -f docker-compose-dev.yml -f docker-compose-frontend.yml run --rm backend bash
 ```